ikhanhdoit/cloud_engineer/README.md

 ## 6. Serverless

 - Write a AWS Lambda function to email you a list of all of the Fortunes in the RDS table every night.
 Implement Least Privilege security for the Lambda Role.
-(Hint: Lambda using Python 3, Boto3, Amazon SES, scheduled with CloudWatch)
+(Hint: Lambda using Python 3, Boto3, Amazon SNS, scheduled with CloudWatch)
     - Select Lambda in AWS console and create a new function.
         - Choose a function name and use the Python 3.7 Runtime.
 For the Execution role, select to create a new role with basic Lambda permissions and create function.
-    -
+        - Upload the "pymysql.zip" file for the packages needed and upload or copy/paste the "sns_email.py" code for the function.
+        - Be sure to update all of the variables in the environment field in the lambda function.
+This makes the code more versatile and not hard coded.
+        - Adjusted your role in IAM to add the policies needed to make this function work, including VPC, SNS, RDS, CloudWatch, etc.
+        - Use your VPC for this project and the select the private subnets (since that is where your RDS is) and select the correct security group.
+            - Be sure to also have a NAT Gateway in your VPC since the Lambda function is in a private subnet and needs to connect to the internet.
+    - Go into CloudWatch and create a new Rule.
+        - Select "Schedule" and a Fixed rate of "24 Hours."
+Then Add target to your Lambda function we just created.
+        - Select a name and create the rule.
+Your CloudWatch will automatically trigger your Lambda Function everyday now.

 - Refactor the above app into a Serverless app.
 This is where it get's a little more abstract and you'll have to do a lot of research, experimentation on your own.